SUSE/rmt/PACKAGE.md

 ## Container image and publishing to SUSE registry

 SUSE registry houses the rmt-server docker image.
-The image is built on OBS/IBS, and can be found [here](https://build.opensuse.org/package/show/devel:BCI:SLE-15-SP6/rmt-server-image).
+The image is built automatically on OBS/IBS, and can be found [here](https://build.opensuse.org/package/show/devel:BCI:SLE-15-SP6/rmt-server-image).
+It is getting published here: `registry.suse.com/suse/rmt-server`.

-At the moment of writing, the publishing process has to be done manually.
-This can be achieved by reaching out to the Auto-Build team (only available internally).

 #### Helm chart update process

-RMT helm chart is defined [here](https://github.com/SUSE/helm-charts.git) and published at registry.suse.com/suse/rmt-helm.
+RMT helm chart is defined [here](https://github.com/SUSE/helm-charts.git) and published at `registry.suse.com/suse/rmt-helm`.

 Edit `rmt-helm/Chart.yaml` to update the chart version (`version`) and rmt-version (`appVersion`).
 The `BuildTag` version needs to be updated.
 Look at this example [pull-request](https://github.com/SUSE/helm-charts/pull/5) bumping the version.